 I woke up late every morning, drank some tea, and read the works of Isaac Babel.
-The only thing that was missing was the sound of rain hitting my window pane.
+The only thing that was missing was the gentle sound of rain hitting my window pane.

 Anahat and I said goodbye to our October study days (cough, cough, fall break) with dinner at “Haiku,” a Japanese restaurant in Bronxville that neither of us had tried before.
 The night ended like many of our other dinners out, with us getting ice cream after I ate way too much wasabi and felt like my nose had been violated.

 I completed everything that was pressing and due within the week and made progress on everything else.
 It’s not exciting.
 There should be more songs about getting a good night’s sleep and saving your money, but that probably wouldn’t sell very many records.